starrchen/tunr_sinatra/readme.md

   - Now we want to serve a more exciting response.

-  - In the artist index route, replace `"Hello World"` with `erb :"artists/index"`.
+  -  `"Hello World"` with `erb :"artists/index"`.
 Head back to the browser to checkout the new error.

   - This is very similar to the error we saw before, but now Sinatra is looking for `/path/to/tunr_sinatra/views/artists/index.erb` so make that artists directory inside of the views directory, and create the file index.erb in the views/artists directory